ramitasingh/Final-Project/README.md

 There are several facts I would want to get across to the viewer hopefully in the following order.
 - First, the latest percentage of total uninsured in the state below 64 years of age.
 I would love to in some way incorporate a county-wise breakdown but since there are 67 counties I will have to figure out a concise way of doing this and possibly use a map for the same.
 - Second, I would like to breakdown this percentage to reflect more targeted groups by differentiating them based on race, income levels and other factors
--Third ( I'm not sure if I should present this first ) is the trend of uninsured rates in the state over the past 10 years.
+-Third ( I'm not sure if I should present this first ) is the trend of uninsured rates in the country over the past 10 years.
 The most recent data point is that of 2017 and I'm aware that the data is an anomaly.
 This visualization can then further lead to discussion about the possible reasons for the data point being so different
 -Finally, I'll talk about different factors that contribute to people being uninsured and how funding such programs can help overcome this.

 ## Initial Sketches